wirebits/BlueStorm/README.md

    2. Target MAC Address
    3. Packet Size
    4. Number of threads
+7. `Packet Size` must be less than or equal to `600` and `Number of threads` must be less than or equal to `1200`.
-7. After that, press Enter.
+8. After that, press Enter.
-8. Done!
+9. Done!

 # What happened after execution of script?
 1. If bluetooth device is going to connect, it is not able to connect.
 2. If it is connected, then the slight disturbance is happening during listing music or watching videos.<br>
+It takes some time to happen disturbance.
 It is like someone is pause and play quickly in few seconds.<br>
 The disturbance is not much powerful but it is enough to irritate.